by Katherine Poseidon

 Here are some fun things to do in Athens

-Visiting Places: Zoumboulakis Galleries OR Kalfayan Gallery OR Pulse Art Gallery, Nikos Hadjikyriakos-Ghika Gallery, local artist’s workshop
+Visiting Places: Zoumboulakis Galleries OR Kalfayan Gallery OR Pulse Art Gallery, Nikos Hadjikyriakos-Ghika Gallery OR the B&M Theocharakis Foundation and local artist’s workshop

 Duration: 4 hours (approx.)